123-anubhav/jenkins-pipeline-setup-for-docker-kubernetes-/pipeline-explianation-details.md

+ Jenkins pipeline and the provided script.

 ---

-# Jenkins Declarative Pipeline for Docker and Kubernetes
+# **Jenkins Declarative Pipeline for Docker and Kubernetes**

-This Jenkins pipeline is designed to automate the building, testing, and deployment of a Maven-based web application using Docker and Kubernetes.
+This Jenkins pipeline automates the process of building, testing, and deploying a Maven-based web application using Docker and Kubernetes.
+It includes several stages to ensure a streamlined CI/CD workflow.

+---

+## **Pipeline Stages**

+### 1. **Git Clone**
+- Fetches the source code from the specified GitHub repository.
+- Ensures the latest changes are always pulled before the build process.

+### 2. **Maven Clean and Package**
+- Cleans the Maven workspace and compiles the project.
+- Packages the application into a `.jar` or `.war` file, depending on the project configuration.

+### 3. **Docker Image Creation**
+- Builds a Docker image using the application code and the provided `Dockerfile`.
+- Tags the image with the name `anubhav`.

+### 4. **Set Kubernetes Context**
+- Checks if the `docker-desktop` context exists in the Kubernetes configuration.
+- If the context is found, it switches to it; otherwise, it logs a message that the context is unavailable.

+### 5. **Kubernetes Deployment**
+- Applies the Kubernetes deployment configurations using the `kubectl apply` command.
+- Reads the deployment files from the specified directory (`YAML_PATH`).

+---

-## Pipeline Stages
+## **Pipeline Configuration**

-### Pipeline Configuration
+Below is the declarative pipeline script used in this project:

 ```groovy
 pipeline {